Climate Central

 We use peer-reviewed science to answer a question people ask during and after extreme weather events: what role did climate change play?

 This branch of climate science — attribution science — measures how much more likely, frequent, or intense specific weather events are because of human-caused climate change.
-We translate that research into real-time tools, visuals, and clear takeaways you can use quickly, confidently, and accurately in your coverage.
+Our Climate Shift Index system translates that research into real-time tools, visuals, and clear takeaways you can use quickly, confidently, and accurately in your coverage.

 Want a simple guide to the basics and best practices for communicating about it?
 Read our Attribution Science Explainer.